jmo1point0/Burger12/README.md

  ### Contributing:
- Contributions made by Jordan Mossing using various technolgies, but anyone could go ahead and fill out this readme generator and create a readME file in the future for future projects.
+ Contributions made by Jordan Mossing using various technolgies.

  ### Screenshot: